In 2015, more than 38,000 people died in motor vehicle accidents, and it is estimated that a total of 15,300 accidents occur per day.

 Car accidents happen for any number of reasons, from poor driving conditions to mechanical malfunctions.
 However, it’s still the responsibility of every driver on the road to recognize their duties and the importance of being aware at all times when behind the wheel.

 Unfortunately, despite the precautions you may take while driving, accidents can still happen.
-That’s why J. Gonzalez Law Firm is here to offer you the guidance you need, when you need it most.
+That’s why J. Gonzalez Injury Attorneys is here to offer you the guidance you need, when you need it most.
 Our dedicated lawyers work around the clock to offer personal legal representation for car accident victims who need support when dealing with injury or death caused by a negligent driver.

 Nonetheless, every driver should work to eliminate risk factors associated with car accidents.
 By making sure to avoid the following mistakes, we can save ourselves the pain and suffering of having to deal with a severe car wreck.